 Some people will use incredibly specific detailed categories.
 That doesn’t work for me.
 I kept getting frustrated and bailing on tracking expenses because I was making it too difficult for myself.
 Once I stopped tracking “cleaning supplies”, “paper products”, and “groceries” all separately and just name it “consumables”.
 I was a much happier budgeter.

 Some people need those very specific categories.
 Some people get there through fine-tuning.

 Please take this beginners budgeting step-by-step guide of what to do and figure out what works for you.
 The goal is to simplify the process enough that you will stick with it!

 How to Make a Personal Budget in Excel

-One of the absolute easiest ways to start off budgeting is to make a simple budgeting template in Excel.
+One of the absolute easiest ways to prepare to make a budget is to make a simple budgeting template in Excel.
 Excel is great because it allows you to: